 The inedible ones are too sour for people to eat, but birds do like them.

-Conversely, ornamental plum trees produce little or no fruit as they start to bloom earlier.
 However, after maturity, they produce fruit that is edible and used in making juices, pickles, jellies, sauce, and many more.

 It is also used in making traditional medicine.

-Anyway, that’s all for the comparison part.
+That’s all for the comparison part.
 And I hope you will be able to distinguish between them through the mentioned facts.

 In case you are planning a tour to Japan, I will say you should definitely see both of these flowers.